 Spousal maintenance is typically for a short period of time but, can be longer depending on individual circumstances.
 The court will assess the ability of the person to take care of themselves and how they will be provided for financially.

 The court will determine both parties needs and abilities.
 There is no one size fits all approach and it will depend of the following factors:

-Once the court has decided on the criteria they will determine the amount to be paid and how long the payments will last for.
+Once the court has decided on the criteria, it will determine the amount to be paid and how long the payments will last for.
 It may be that the payments can be lump sum or periodic.

-To figure out the amounts that need to be paid the Court considers each parties incomes and expenses and looks at what disposable income is left over.
+To figure out the amounts that need to be paid the Court considers each party’s income and expenses and looks at what disposable income is left over.
 Preparation is key in these matters.